shiplet/shiplet.dev/posts/core-rust-features-for-non-rustaceans.md

 - references must always be valid

 ## Smart Pointers
+- Smart Pointers are pointers with metadata and methods
+- They abstract a lot of the more granular aspects of memory managment and mutability into their internal structure and public API
 - The most common smart pointers:
     - `String` - closely related to `str`, but `String` owns the contents of the string and provides an API for mutating its internal state
     - `Vec<T>` - a vector of a single type that can grow in size